dkirkby/E4S/projects/DMM.md

 separate inputs to measure voltage (or resistance) and current.

 Think about how you might automate the manual calibration procedure we used by adding a push button to initiate a calibration sequence.
 What hardware and firmware changes would be required?

+How does your M4 convert an analog voltage level into a corresponding digital value?
+There are many possible analog-to-digital conversion (ADC) techniques, listed [here](https://en.wikipedia.org/wiki/Analog-to-digital_converter#Types), but the M4 likely uses the [sigma delta method](https://en.wikipedia.org/wiki/Delta-sigma_modulation#Analog_to_digital_conversion) to achieve its high sampling rate.